 The little guy ran away before I could get to my camera.

-Later on that night as a past partner and I were bivying in my truck (in our oh-so-warm fleece-lined minus 15F bags.
+Later on that night as someone and I were bivying in my truck (in our oh-so-warm fleece-lined minus 15F bags.
 Ahhhhh!
 Too heavy for backpacking, but just right for base camping!), I heard scampering all over the truck.
 In the morning I could see small, but smudged, paw prints all over!
 (Later that day when I asked a ranger about Ringtails, she became all excited.
 Apparently there were rumors that the ringtails have migrated to the park, esp, after a nearby fire earlier this year.
 She pulled out tracking and scat guides.
 She was hoping I'd get another chance for a photo.
 Alas I did not).
 It was an exciting way to continue our time in the park.

-a past partner walked the trail from the campground that quickly ended within the vast dunes field.
+someone walked the trail from the campground that quickly ended within the vast dunes field.

 We continued our trek up a ridge to the highest point in the park (but not the highest dune).